 One: Break it down

 The old joke: How do you eat an elephant?
 One bite at a time, applies perfectly here.
-The OMS life-style requires a total life commitment with changes in diet, exercise and meditation practice that are new to most.
+The Overcoming MS life-style requires a total life commitment with changes in diet, exercise and meditation practice that are new to most.
 So rather than taking on the challenge whole, break it down into manageable parts.
 If you are taking medication, for example, add your vitamin D supplement and flaxseed to that daily routine.

 Try if you can to make everything as regular as possible - even if you only manage five minutes a day.
 When I began, five minutes’ meditation seemed a chore; almost six years on, forty minutes doesn’t feel like enough.